hpbuniat/mergy/README.md

       [--strict]                         // only merge, what was given - no force via config, this is the default [--commit]                         // commit changes in the wc - with tracked log, if present [--more]                           // skip commit
+      [--unattended]                     // skip optional confirmations

       // further parameters
       [--verbose]                        // verbose
       [--force=keyword[,keyword]]        // keywords to force merge of this revisons, if unmerged [--config=mergy.json]              // use this config-file
-      [--path=[PATH_TO_WC]]              // use this working copy (instead of .)
+      [--formatter=text]                 // use a specific formatter - only for --list [--path=[PATH_TO_WC]]              // use this working copy (instead of .)

 Use case:

 // get a quick overview about which revisions of your remote are currently unmerged